falcopackages/fujin/docs/tutorial.rst

     fujin app export-config

 .. code-block:: shell
-    :caption: Export the webserver config, in this case caddy
+    :caption: Export the webserver config, in this case, caddy

     fujin proxy export-config

-and the command you''ll proably be running the most
+and the command you'll probably be running the most:

 .. code-block:: shell
     :caption: When you've only made code and envfile related changes